What are Langerhans cells?

 What is Langerhans cell histiocytosis?

-There are a range of ways this disease may present and some of the well-recognised patterns of this disease have been given separate names:
+There is a range of ways this disease may present and some of the well-recognised patterns of this disease have been given separate names:

 - Letterer-Siwe disease